oracle/graaljs/README.md

 ## Current Status

 GraalVM JavaScript is compatible with the [ECMAScript 2021 specification](https://262.ecma-international.org/12.0/).
-Starting with GraalVM 22.0.0, ECMAScript 2022 - currently at the draft stage - is the default compatibility level.
+Starting with GraalVM 22.0.0, [ECMAScript 2022](https://262.ecma-international.org/13.0/) - currently at the draft stage - is the default compatibility level.
 New features, e.g. `ECMAScript proposals` scheduled to land in future editions, are added frequently and are accessible behind a flag.
+See the [CHANGELOG.md](https://github.com/graalvm/graaljs/tree/master/CHANGELOG.md) for the proposals already adopted.

 In addition, some popular extensions of other engines are supported, see [`JavaScriptCompatibility.md`](https://github.com/graalvm/graaljs/tree/master/docs/user/JavaScriptCompatibility.md).